As most anyone who has had a conversation about programming languages with me knows, I’m a static typing bigot.

 However, even in my bigotry, I will definitely concede static languages have their downsides:

-Type-aware IDEs (Eclipse plugins, IntelliJ, etc.) are hard and become barriers to entry.
+Type-aware IDEs (Eclipse, IntelliJ, etc.) are hard to build and so become barriers to entry.

 Compilers themselves, for either static or dynamic languages. are a very well-known, basically solved problem–lots of books, parser libraries, etc. The compilation environment is a very static: take input text X and transform it into output code Y.